namlook/MongoLite/README.rst

 .. _MongoKit : http://namlook.github.com/mongokit/

-MongoLite is perfect for who wants have a thing layer on top of pymongo and don't care about validation stuff.
+MongoLite is perfect for who wants a thing layer on top of pymongo and don't care about validation stuff.

 Most of MongoKit's features can be recreated by using plugins and custom types.